I've Been Banned!

 If you are banned only via your IP address you can go ahead and attempt to change your IP address.
-Read the FAQ: How do I change my IP address?
+Read the FAQ: How do I change my IP address?, use a proxy, or use a VPN.
 Make sure to clear your cookies first.

 Banned by cookie

 Using your browser clear your cookies.

 Banned by unique token

 Many online games have a unique token that is passed during online gaming.
 This token is often related directly or indirectly to the CD (install) key included with the game when it's purchased.
 Only by uninstalling and reinstalling with a new CD key will get you around being banned.
 This type of ban may also include websites that require specific plug-in applications such as Flash.
 You would want to uninstall any of these plug-ins and reinstall them.
 This *may* allow you to get passed this type of ban.

 Banned by common information

 Some websites will ban other accounts (or new accounts) with related personal information such as email address, passwords, credit card number, physical address, etc. When eBay shuts down accounts they seem to shut down any other accounts with related information.
 The only way around such a ban is to create a new account with *none* of the same information.

 Banned by multiple above